If you’re doing everything at your church yourself, what are your people doing?

-Doing It All Is a Lose-lose
+Doing It All Is a Lose-Lose

 Doing It All Is Bad Leadership.

 I recently heard John MacArthur say, “leadership is getting things done through other people.”
 A good Christian leader strives to equip the body of Christ for ministry (Eph 4:11), not do all the ministry himself.
-We want to help people to mature in Christ (Col 1:28), and this cannot happen apart from them taking on responsibilities.
+We want to help people to mature in Christ (Col 1:28), and this cannot happen apart from them taking on responsibility.
 If you’re pounding the pulpit each week for people to put what they’re learning into action, why not give them some action in which to put that learning?

 Doing it all yourself is bad leadership.
 Delegating is good leadership.
+Delegating is discipleship.